 - Attendance Works has developed a template toolkit with handouts, activities and local resources that can be easily adapted to help schools and local partners reduce absenteeism.
-Some communities have adapted Attendance Works materials for local audiences. - Template toolkit that communities can tailor - Local toolkit from Oakland - Toolkit from Contra Costa County - Toolkit from Solano County - Attendance Works has developed toolkits to guide principals and teachers working to improve chronic absence.
-Los Angeles and New York City have also created guides. - Teaching Attendance Toolkit - Los Angeles Unified School District Toolkit - New York City Toolkit - New York City developed a toolkit for community and faith-based groups. - Toolkit for Community and Faith-Based Groups
+Some communities have adapted Attendance Works materials for local audiences.

+- Template toolkit that communities can tailor

+- Local toolkit from Oakland

+- Toolkit from Contra Costa County

+- Toolkit from Solano County

+- Attendance Works has developed toolkits to guide principals and teachers working to improve chronic absence.
+Los Angeles and New York City have also created guides.

+- Teaching Attendance Toolkit

+- Leading Attendance Toolkit

+- Power of Positive Connections

+- L.A.
+Unified School District Toolkit

+- New York City Toolkit

+- New York City developed a toolkit for community and faith-based groups.

+- Toolkit for Community and Faith-

+Based Groups